rickijen/azureiotoperations-elastel-zephyr/README.md

 From this point, you are ready to configure AIO Data Flows,  process and route data to the Data Endpoints.
 That is not covered in this tutorial as the procedures are outlined in the Azure document: [Process and route data with data flows - Azure IoT Operations | Microsoft Learn](https://learn.microsoft.com/en-us/azure/iot-operations/connect-to-cloud/overview-dataflow)

-As mentioned in the beginning of tutorial, the scenario is a very common way of how to establish data communication between IIoT sensors and the cloud.
+As mentioned in the beginning of tutorial, the scenario is a very common method of establishing data communication between IIoT sensors and the cloud via an IIoT Gateway.

 ## Resources